 - authorizations and certifications

 - health, legal, and academic field scrutiny

 With so many young adults now choosing to go to college or enter the workforce with a relatively broad skill set, it is important to be competitive.
-When it comes to those in our community with promising futures, like Virginia Beach high school students, for example, keeping a criminal record clean for purposes of college applications and future employment prospects is so very important.
+When it comes to those in our community with promising futures, like Melville high school students, for example, keeping a criminal record clean for purposes of college applications and future employment prospects is so very important.

 One important point you must be aware of, if charged, is the nature of the public record system.

 If you have been charged with a Virginia misdemeanor or felony (a criminal offense), the record is considered public, and it will be a part of your record for life.
 The only way to remove it is to expunge.
 Expungement is only possible if you are not convicted, or if the charge is dropped (technically speaking, a governor could pardon your offense.
 Unlikely).
 In sum: if you are facing a charge and do not want it on your criminal record, you need to go to trial and win, or, the charge needs to be dropped.
 This is not the same as a case dismissal due to some first-offender compliance agreement.[/vc_column_text][/vc_column][/vc_row]

 - Fairfax Defense Attorneys: 4 charges GMU students frequently face - February 23, 2017